ScopeMarketsDev/Exercise/README.md

 ## Task 4

-Consider how we would make a `GET /customers/{customerId}` endpoint, which will return the data for a specific customer be reading all the stored events for that customer.
+Consider how we would make a `GET /customers/{customerId}` endpoint, which will return the data for a specific customer by reading all the stored events for that customer.